zcash/zips/drafts/str4d-overwinter-sighash/draft1.rst

   "ZcashSigHash" || BRANCH_ID

+This provides domain separation of the signature hash across parallel branches.
+It also adds a layer of replay protection (transactions targeted for one branch will have invalid signatures on other branches), but this is not relied on for security. [#overwinter-replay-protection]_

 Semantics of the original sighash types remain unchanged, except the followings:

 #.
 The way of serialization is changed;